writestemm/writestemm.github.io/_news/announcement_2.md

 Ministry of Science and Technology, Government of India.
 (2021).
 Science, Technology, and Innovation Policy version 1.4.
 Retrieved July 16, 2024, from https://dst.gov.in/sites/default/files/STIP_Doc_1.4_Dec2020.pdf

 Shepherd, M.D., Selden, A., & Selden, J. (2009).
 Difficulties first-year university students have in reading their mathematics textbooks.
 Technical Report.
 No. 2009-1.
 Department of Mathematics, Tennessee Technological University.
 Retrieved July 16, 2024, from https://files.eric.ed.gov/fulltext/ED518599.pdf

-> We do not grow absolutely, chronologically.
-We grow sometimes in one dimension, and not in another, unevenly.
-We grow partially.
-We are relative.
-We are mature in one realm, childish in another.
-> —Anais Nin